LaravelDaily/Laravel-Passport-API-Server-Client-Demo/readme.md

 ## Laravel Passport API Demo

-Simple mini-project with Laravel Passport Server and a Client to authorize and get some data from API.
+Simple mini-project with Laravel Passport Server and a Client (Laravel + Vue.js) to authorize and get some data from API.

 ### How it works